kellan/laughingmeme/_posts/asides/2004-10-28-this-is-why-liberals-suck-worse-than-conservatives-in-their-hamfisted-attempts-to-do-good-they-take-all-of-the-fun-out-of-out-liberation.md

 ---
 id: 2602
-title: '&#8220;this is why liberals suck worse than conservatives.
-In their hamfisted attempts to do good, they take all of the fun out of out liberation.&#8221;'
+title: '"this is why liberals suck worse than conservatives.
+In their hamfisted attempts to do good, they take all of the fun out of out liberation."'
 date: '2004-10-28T15:54:00+00:00'
 author: Kellan
 layout: post